 Steps have already been taken to foster protection and inclusion.
-Despite the tremendous support being provided by hosting countries, national reception capacities and services are increasingly coming under strain and concerns are raising over future provision of basic needs.
-These countries themselves may also face a range of social and economic impacts due to the war in Ukraine making education, health and socioeconomic inclusion in the longer-term crucial areas of focus.
+Despite the tremendous support being provided by hosting countries, national reception capacities and services are increasingly coming under strain and concerns are rising over future provision of basic needs.
+Receiving countries themselves may also face a range of social and economic impacts due to the war in Ukraine making education, health and socioeconomic inclusion in the longer-term crucial areas of focus.

-Priority needs are the provision of health services, multipurpose cash support, basic food and NFI items, education, WASH, mental health - psychosocial support and referrals to respond to traumas and distress.
+Priority needs are the provision of health services, multipurpose cash support, basic food and NFI items especially to respond to the winterization, education, WASH, mental health - psychosocial support and referrals to respond to traumas and distress.